spatrickdoyle/FRC-Camera-Vision/README.md

 # Camera-Vision-2016

 This is a clone of the repository where the camera tracking code for the Metal Mustangs (FIRST Robotics team 2410) 2016 season was kept.
 I created it for the purposes of consolidating all my work to one place.
 The original repository may be found [here](https://github.com/CAPS-Robotics/Camera-Vision-2016).
-It has not been changed except for this message.<br/><br/>
+It has not been changed except for this message.
+Additional information on what this code does and how it works may be found [here](http://www.spatrickdoyle.com/vision.html).<br/><br/>

 Just the camera code for the 2016 season<br>
 Dependancies:<br>